Give Claude a Personality: Custom Instructions Guide (2026)

 Rather than guessing at your own personality, you can measure it.

-InnerForge's Forge Blueprint is built on validated personality science — the same frameworks used in research and organizational psychology.
-You complete a series of short, structured personality quests that map your actual traits across dimensions like openness, conscientiousness, extraversion, agreeableness, and emotional stability.
+InnerForge's coach packages are built on validated personality science — the same frameworks used in research and organizational psychology.
+You pick a coach, complete a short scenario-based checkpoint that maps your actual traits across dimensions like openness, conscientiousness, extraversion, agreeableness, and emotional stability.
 Not your ideal self.
 Not your self-concept.
 Your real patterns, as measured by how you respond.

-The difference between hand-written instructions and a Forge Blueprint is the same as the difference between telling a doctor you're healthy and handing them your actual test results.
+The difference between hand-written instructions and a coach package is the same as the difference between telling a doctor you're healthy and handing them your actual test results.
 One is a story.
 The other is data.

 Before and after: what personalized Claude looks like